 A graduate student is subject to being placed on academic probation at the end of any term if their grade point average for that term, or their cumulative grade point average, is less than 3.0.
 This calculation is based on all of the letter-graded upper division and graduate courses they have completed while registered as a graduate student at the university.
 A student who accumulates a combination of more than eight units of I, U and F grades will also be placed on academic probation.
 Any student on academic probation will be sent a warning letter by the Dean of Graduate Studies informing them of their probationary status and the requirements for returning to good standing.
-Students on academic probation are subject to disqualification.

 Academic Probation and Planned Educational Leave Program (PELP)